signalfx/splunk-otel-ios/frameworkInstructions.md

-# How to Build an XCFramework
+# How to build an XCFramework

 If you would like to import Splunk Otel as a framework into your project, follow these steps: